aiidateam/aiida-blog/source/stories/browse_discover.rst

 The advantage of the long string above is that after every dot you can use tab completion, and therefore (once you get used to it) it becomes very quick to browse advanced provenance graphs in the verdi shell.

 One more thing one might want to do is to check if there is a better way to distinguish the ``CalcFunctionNode`` that I got at ``Out[5]`` above (stored in ``calculation_node = bandgap_node.creator``).
-Let uss check its attributes:
+Let us check its attributes:

 .. code-block:: Python